 Important no matter where you go!
 In Nepal there are a few local customs you should be aware of before you arrive.
 For greetings, it is customary to place your palms flat together and say either “Namaste” or “Namaskar”.
 The elderly should be regarded with respect, with the use of “daai” for men, and “didi” for women.
 It is also important to note that revealing clothes are not acceptable in Nepal.
 Opt for something a bit more reserved than shorts, and for swimwear go with the classic one piece.
 Shopping in Nepal might be a great resource just so you can get a feel for what the locals do and do not wear around town.
 Although considering it is an area known for hiking, a lot of the clothing centers around outdoors comfort.
 Furthermore, try to avoid touching anyone with your feet or stepping over outstretched legs as many Nepali natives considered this to be incredibly rude.

 Inside the Nepali home, it is imperative that you take off your shoes upon entrance.
 There will typically be a place next to the door to leave your shoes, but ask nicely if you are unsure.
 Before dinner, it is customary to wash both your hands and mouth.
 When it is time to eat, wait until the host serves you rather than serving yourself, and do not use your own utensils to serve!
-Many houses have other independent, private customs, but these are just a few that tend to be similarities amongst the Nepali culture.
+Many houses have other independent, private customs, but these are just a few that tend to be similarities among the Nepali culture.

 Don’t forget to tip

 Generally, the tip is already included in many Nepali restaurants and bars.
 However, if it is not, the usual rate is 10%.
 Keep in mind that working wages here are not known to be stellar, and therefore the more you can tip, the better.
 Especially if you liked the food and service!
 It is also customary to tip trek guides if they did a good job at keeping your party safe and together.
-Most people will tip somewhere around $10 USD, depending on the duration of the tour and stops along the way.
+Most people will tip somewhere around $10 US, depending on the duration of the tour and stops along the way.

 It is also important to carry around cash with you.
 The Nepalese Rupee is the official local currency in the country.
 However, as such a premiere tourist destination, it should not be hard to find a place that either accepts foreign money, or will be able to exchange it.
 That being said, it can be stressful to assume, so just to ere on the side of safety you should travel with enough Nepalese Rupee’s to hold you over till the next activity.